 - Shareable Jobs: Reduce fees to allow shared workspaces and community-owned businesses.
 Facilitate the temporary use of empty commercial spaces.
 Consider Sharing Economy companies whenever contracts are established for public procurement of goods and services.
 Integrate topics related to the Sharing Economy into high education, vocational training and other programs.

-Support the European Sharing Economy Coalition
+Manifesto of the European Sharing Economy Coalition